NZASIA 21st Biennial Conference 2015

-NZASIA's 20th Biennial conference will be hosted by Auckland University in 2013.
+NZASIA's 21st Biennial conference will be hosted by the University of Canterbury in 2015.

 - The 19th Biennial International Conference , Massey University in 2011.